Lakewood Dog Bite Injury Lawyers

 California Dog Bite Laws

 California has strict dog-bite laws.
 California Civil Code Section 3342 states that a dog owner whose dog bites another person is liable for injuries and other damage caused by the dog.
-The dog owner is liable despite the dog’s former viciousness or the owner’s prior knowledge of the dog’s viciousness.
+This liability applies regardless of the dog’s previous behavior or the owner’s prior knowledge of any vicious tendencies.

 Courts may consider the following factors when determining whether the dog was vicious: